Arcadianer/Reverse-Pacman/README.md

 ## Welcome to REVERSE PACMAN

-„Reverse-Pac-Man“, a variation of the classic Pac-Man game with inverted roles.
+â€žReverse-Pac-Manâ€œ, a variation of the classic Pac-Man game with inverted roles.
 Pac-Man is a AI-controlled Agent while the ghosts are controlled over an app.

 ### [Download the newest release](https://github.com/Arcadianer/Reverse-Pacman/releases)